Work, Informalisation and Place

 Gangmaster and Labour Abuse Authority

 Alongside the GLAA we are exploring how to identify and tackle problematic informal work activity across the UK.
-We have shared our research on hand car washes and established a programme of work to inform their work to tackle bad and illegal practice in the UK.
-Two of the Research Group are members of the GLAA's Labour Provider and Labour User Liaison Group.
+We have shared our research on hand car washes and established a programme of work to inform their work to tackle bad and illegal practice in the UK, which has included a series of pilot programmes.
+Two of the Research Centre are members of the GLAA's Labour Provider and Labour User Liaison Group.

 Director of Labour Market Enforcement